Voggastur/interactive-frontend-project/README.md

 * I followed along videos in writing some other short games as well, another space invaders game where I understood nothing, an asteroids game with some concepts better explained, and a paddlegame which really explained canvas properties well, but these were using HTML canvas with code that looked strange for someone unfamiliar to javascript,
 * however at this late stage in my development I understand more of the canvas properties and I realize it might be more suited for a moving parts game, as well as being an API for one of the project requirements.

-* Credits should also be given to youtuber Ania Kubow who in some tutorials explained several concepts unknown/forgotten to me, that were useful in my project, like .splice and my $(document).keydown(function(e) control function
+* Credits should also be given to youtuber Ania Kubow who in some tutorials explained several concepts unknown to me, that were useful in my project, like .splice and my $(document).keydown(function(e) control function

 * I used jQuery as much as I could, it has very handy shortcuts, specifically event handlers and easy DOM targetting, but sometimes I don't know if there's any equivalent to regular javascript